martamontalban/Data-Processing-Final-Project/README.md

 Here we describe the development of each step of the project.
 The main objective is to apply Natural Language Processing (NLP) to process as set of recipies in the dataset "full_format_recipes".

-1. Analysis of input variables
+I. Analysis of input variables

-2. Implementation of a pipeline for text processing
+II..
+Implementation of a pipeline for text processing

-3. Vector representation of the document usinf three different procedures In this section three vectorization methods have been used, TF-IDF, Word2Vec and Trasformers.
+III.
+Vector representation of the document usinf three different procedures In this section three vectorization methods have been used, TF-IDF, Word2Vec and Trasformers.
  It is important to mention that the input data used here corresponds to the column "Descriptions".